Dytia/TRN-projects/READMEaswell.md

-This is for coding to do with the project
+This is for coding to do with the project\nDo code in main.py\n Do NOT touch anything else
-Do code in main.py
-Do NOT touch anything else